FirebaseExtended/experimental-extensions/firestore-bundle-server/PREINSTALL.md

-**IMPORTANT: This extension is part of the Firebase Alpha program.
-[Alpha extensions](https://accounts.google.com/AccountChooser?service=gerritcodereview&continue=https://dev-partners.googlesource.com/login/samples/firebase/extensions-alpha/) are confidential, and their functionality might change in backward-incompatible ways before official, public release.
-We do not recommend installing Alpha extensions in production apps.**

-Use this extension to build Firestore Bundle files via HTTP requests to a Cloud Function instance, and manage the caching strategy for the built bundle files.
+Use this extension to build Firestore data bundle files via HTTP requests to a Cloud Function instance, and manage the caching strategy for the built bundle files.
+Firestore data bundles are static data files built from Firestore documents and query snapshots.

+This extension requires your project to be upgraded to the Blaze plan.

 #### How it works

 The extension sets up a Cloud Function instance serving HTTP requests.
-The Function instance listens to a specified Firestore collection, whose documents are specifications of Firestore Bundle files.
+The Function instance listens to a specified Firestore collection, whose documents are specifications for assembly of Firestore data bundle files.

-The clients send HTTP requests specifying what bundle specification to build, along with what values (via HTTP request query) to parameterize the specifications.
+Clients send HTTP requests specifying what bundle specification to build, along with values (via HTTP request query parameters) to parameterize the specifications.

 Depending on the bundle specification, the requested bundle might be returned from client's cache, Firebase Hosting cache or a Cloud Storage file.
-When no cache is found, queries will run against Firestore to get the data and build the bundle.
+When no cache is found, queries will run against the Firestore back-end to get the data and build the bundle.

 #### Additional setup